I will defend my Ph.D. in Spring 2027 and am seeking postdoctoral positions beginning Summer or Fall 2027.

 Current Research

 - Venus interior dynamics.
-Mantle convection simulations to constrain viscosity, convective vigor, and true polar wander using dynamic topography.
+StagYY mantle convection simulations to constrain mantle viscosity, convective vigor, and rates of true polar wander on Venus, informed by Magellan gravity data.

 Research Interests

-- Isotopic tracers of processes in rocky bodies, including differentiation, outgassing, mass loss, and volatile partitioning and fractionation.
+- Isotopic tracers of processes in Solar System bodies, including differentiation, outgassing, mass loss, and volatile partitioning and fractionation

 Publications